B3ND1X/air-script/README.md

 *PLEASE NOTE: If youre on Raspberry Pi over SSH, VNC or Ad Hoc most tools will not work due to being disconnected when being put into monitor mode.
 ONLY Air Script Attacks work when connected over SSH or Ad Hoc.
 Air Script Wifi attacks were specifically built for a headless set up*

+## EMAIL NOTIFICATIONS
-Don't want to sit around and pay attention to whats happening?
+Don't want to sit around and pay attention to what's happening?
 Yeah, me either...
 Thats why Air Script will ask you if you want an email notification when its done pwning networks.
 No set up, no fuss, just type in a working email address and air script will do the rest.
 Your email is never recorded or sent to any server.
 Don't belive me?
 Check the code!
 Air Script is 100% open sourced and safe to use.

+## DONT WANT TO USE ONLY AIR SCRIPT?

+Thats okay, me either!
+Thats why Air Script comes with extra tools!
+See changelog for a list of added tools.
 Air Script also comes loaded with a variety of extra tools to improve workflow for hackers, pentesters and security researchers.

 *This script comes as is, there is no warranty.*